Know what is Organizational Agility, what are steps to achieve it, and what are challenges commonly faced.

 Resistance to Change

 One of the most widespread and demanding situations in attaining organizational agility is trade resistance.
-Change can be tough for human beings, and it could be especially difficult once they sense that their roles or methods of running are being disrupted.
+Change can be tough for human beings, and it can be especially difficult once they sense that their roles or methods of running are being disrupted.
 Resistance can manifest in special ways, which include scepticism, fear, and outright opposition to new initiatives.
 Organizations should anticipate resistance and proactively cope with it with the aid by involving employees in the alternate system, communicating the advantages of agility, and presenting schooling and help.

 Lack of Support from Leadership